albertrex/albertrex.github.io/_posts/2024-12-31-Tidying Up with Landscape Architects.markdown

 This observation rings true to me, its one I think would feel familiar to any LA who spends any amount of time in design team meetings.
 I'd actually take it further and say that the typical relationship between an architect and landscape architect tends to model itself intuitively and insidiously on the old, conservative, traditional gender binaries of doer & redeemer, actor & mender, builder & justifier.

 Where I depart from Meyer is in acknowledging a share of agency.
 It is not just that we are subjected to this binary, we have also made a profession of playing into its dynamics.
 We have made careers and livings participating in this relatively productive back and forth.
-I note this not to defend it but to name it, because as any serious person knows the real test of character comes not when we are afforded agency but when we take responsibility for it.
+I note this not to defend it but to name it, because as any serious person knows, the real test of character comes not when we are afforded agency but when we take responsibility for it.

 [jekyll-docs]: https://jekyllrb.com/docs/home